-AIMA NZ is very excited to offer a full day of workshops prior to the conference on Friday 5th April from 9.00am-5.00pm.
+AIMA NZ was very excited to offer a full day of workshops prior to the AIMA conference on Friday 5th April from 9.00am-5.00pm.

-The day has been carefully curated to integrate these two fascinating themes.
-Tickets include full catering with arrival tea and coffee at 9am, morning tea at 10:30am, lunch at 12:30pm and afternoon tea at 3.30pm.
+The day wasn carefully curated to integrate these two fascinating themes.
+Tickets included full catering with arrival tea and coffee at 9am, morning tea at 10:30am, lunch at 12:30pm and afternoon tea at 3.30pm.
 Workshops are not included in the conference registration and incur an additional fee.

 The AIMA NZ Pre-Conference Workshops have been endorsed by The Royal New Zealand College of General Practitioners (RNZCGP) and have been approved for up to 6 CME credits for the General Practice Educational Programme (GPEP) and Continuing Professional Development (CPD) purposes.